joshuaboniface/rpibmc/README.md

 # RPiBMC

+ARCHIVED: I no longer use this project, having never gotten the RS232 serial portion to work right, and then replacing the old BMC-less server motherboards I created this for with IPMI-capable ones back in 2019.
+As I no longer have any need or interest in this project, please consider it obsolete.

+If you're looking for a modern replacement, check out https://www.pikvm.org/ which does all the things I wanted this to do, far far better than I could.

+---

 A BMC (LOM) created with a Raspberry Pi.

 Allows one to build a Raspberry Pi-based BMC unit for an IPMI-less server.
 The